songvi/oidc-user/README.md

 # Installation

-Edit UserFrosting `app/sprinkles.json` and add the following to the `require` list : `"userfrosting/extend-user": "~4.1.1"`.
-Also add `extend-user` to the `base` list.
+Edit UserFrosting `app/sprinkles.json` and add the following to the `require` list : `"userfrosting/oidc-user": "dev-master"`.
+Also add `oidc-user` to the `base` list.
 For example:

 ```
 {
     "require": {
-        "userfrosting/extend-user": "dev-master"
+        "vuba/oidc-user": "dev-master"
     },
     "base": [
         "core",